 Before using fondaparinux, tell your doctor or pharmacist if you are allergic to it; or if you have any other allergies.
 This product may contain inactive ingredients (such as dry natural rubber/latex in the needle cover on the prefilled syringe), which can cause allergic reactions or other problems.
 Talk to your pharmacist for more details.

-This medication should not be used if you have certain medical conditions.
-Before using fondaparinux, tell your doctor or pharmacist if you have: infection in the heart (bacterial endocarditis), severe kidney disease, current serious bleeding (e.g., bleeding ulcer), low platelet count because of antiplatelet antibody.
+Before using fondaparinux, tell your doctor or pharmacist your medical history, especially of: infection in the heart (bacterial endocarditis), current serious bleeding (such as bleeding ulcer), low platelet count because of antiplatelet antibody, bleeding/blood problems (such as low blood count/platelets), a past blood-clotting problem because of heparin (heparin-induced thrombocytopenia), a certain eye...

 Last reviewed on RxList: 9/26/2013